TrellixVulnTeam/swahilipython_SCMU/Doc/howto/regex.rst

 be ``\bword\b``, in order to require that ``word`` have a word boundary on either side.
 This takes the job beyond  :meth:`!replace`'s abilities.)

-Another common task is deleting every occurrence of a single character from a string or replacing it with another single character.
+Another common task is deleting every occurrence of a single character kutoka a string or replacing it with another single character.
 You might do this with something like ``re.sub('\n', ' ', S)``, but :meth:`~str.translate` is capable of doing both tasks and will be faster than any regular expression operation can